kyma-project/test-infra/development/tools/cmd/vmscollector/README.md

 This command finds and removes orphaned virtual machines created by the `kyma-integration` job in a Google Cloud Platform (GCP) project.

-The `kyma-gke-integration` job creates a GKE cluster in order to install and test Kyma.
+The `kyma-integration` job creates a Virtual Machine (VM) instance to install and test Kyma.
-Usually, the job also cleans up the cluster.
+Usually, the job also cleans up the instance.
 It can happen, however, that the job is terminated before its clean-up finishes.
 This causes a resource leak that generates unwanted costs.
-The garbage collector finds and removes such clusters.
+The garbage collector finds and removes such VM instances.

-There are three conditions used to find clusters for removal:
+There are three conditions used to find instances for removal:
-- The cluster name pattern that is specific for the `kyma-gke-integration` job
+- The instance name pattern that is specific for the `kyma-integration` job
-- The value of a `job` label the cluster is annotated with
+- The value of a `job-name` label the instance is annotated with
-- The cluster `createTime` value that is used to find clusters existing at least for a preconfigured number of hours
+- The instance `creationTimestamp` value that is used to find instance existing at least for a preconfigured number of hours

-Clusters that meet these conditions are subject to removal.
+VM instances that meet these conditions are subject to removal.

 ## Usage